-The Exchange proposes to amend its Options Fee Schedule related to the ORF to extend the current sunset date of October 31, 2024 to May 31, 2025, and thus continue charging the previously established ORF in the amount of \$0.0015 per contract side through May 31, 2025.
+The Exchange proposes to amend its Options Fee Schedule related to the ORF to extend the current sunset date of May 31, 2025 to December 31, 2025, and thus continue charging the previously established ORF in the amount of \$0.0015 per contract side through December 31, 2025.
 As discussed herein, the ORF sunset date was initially proposed to provide time for the Exchange to discuss alternative ORF models with its Members.
-However, those discussions have made clear that there is there is [sic] not yet consensus among market participants on a path forward that would address industry concerns in a manner that would effect change broadly across all U.S. options exchanges.
-In addition, one of the Exchange's competitors has recently proposed a new model with respect to ORF that the Exchange is still reviewing and which has yet to receive public feedback from the industry.4 Thus, the Exchange proposes to extend the automatic sunset date of October 31, 2024 until May 31, 2025, in order to provide it additional time to inform its approach to the ORF after the sunset date while continuing to fund a portion of its regulatory program via ORF so that it may operate on equal footing with each of the seventeen (17) other options exchanges that charge similar regulatory fees in amounts that far exceed the relatively modest amounts collected by the Exchange.
+However, those discussions have made clear that there is there is not vet consensus among market participants on a path forward that would address industry concerns in a manner that would effect change broadly across all U.S. options exchanges.
+Further, certain of the Exchange's competitors have recently filed proposals with the Commission which indicate that they are still working towards establishing a new, unified ORF model.4 Thus, the